Chiggers (also called harvest mites or red bugs) are tiny red, biting mites. Their

 Discourage kids from scratching at the bites because this can lead to:

-bacterial infection of the skin, with pus and crusts around the bites
+infection of the skin, with pus and crusts around the bites

 a larger area of increasing redness, swelling, pain, and warmth, called cellulitis

 Keeping fingernails short can help prevent skin damage from scratching.
 Antibiotics

 may be needed if a skin infection does happen.

 Over-the-counter creams or lotions don't help the itching.

 A bite looks infected (watch for warmth, redness, swelling, tenderness, or pus).